Biological Sciences MBiol, BSc

 Year 1

-You will study themes in microbiology, genetics, immunology, biochemistry and cell biology as they relate to biomedicine.
+You will study microbiology, genetics, immunology, biochemistry and cell biology as they relate to biomedicine.
 You will develop your practical skills with hands-on laboratory sessions, where you will become experienced in data collection and problem-solving.
 You will strengthen your core theoretical knowledge through lectures and interactive seminar groups.
 Upon the conclusion of your first year, you will have achieved the key foundations needed for success at degree level.

 At the end of year 1, our flexible degree structure offers you the opportunity to transfer to relevant degree courses in the School of Molecular and Cellular Biology.
 Course transfers are subject to space and academic background approval.